EricTGoto/Notes/Django/Notes.md

 For example, if you are using postgresql then the engine will be 'django.db.backends.postgresql' For databases other than SQLite, you need USER, PASSSWORD and HOST.
 Refer to: https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASES

+<h2>Admin</h2>
+Can add objects to admin by registering it to admin.
+Open the admin.py file

+Import the object you want in admin then register: from .models import Question admin.site.register(Question)

+Now admin users can make questions